 As long as it works and is inconspicuous, humans prefer software to human.
 The key is to assure that whatever way your patrons need to communicate and whichever channel they want to employ, be there for them.
 Using the newest tech is futile if your customers have to go extra to get what they need.

 2. Be appealing

 Odds are you’ve already cultured an online following, and individuals will reply as long as you arrest their attention.
 Be fun yet subtle when building your online presence.
 Measure customers’ point of interest, and be sure to reply when they extend to get the ‘talk’ going.

 3. Avatars add emoticons

 Customers hate chatting with irrational robots, including chatbots.
 Assigning an avatar to your chatbot gives it a human appearance and impression which makes patrons conversing with them more empathetic.
 They show more tolerance when the incorrect answer is sent, and less expected to get upset and call in for a human agent.

 There’s nothing more annoying than when you want to talk to a human for customer support and yet made to deal with a chatbot.
 A button that a buyer can press and start conversation with a human agent in the chatbot text window.

 In the end, execution matter

 If integrated acceptably, chatbots help business, customer satisfaction, and reduce human agent’s workload.

 If integrated poorly, a chatbot can lead you to a PR disaster–remember Microsoft’s Tay.
-Chatbots and AI are becoming better and sophisticated, integrating your own chatbot today will make sure your business is on the forefront of innovative technology.
+Chatbots and AI are becoming better and more sophisticated, integrating your own chatbot today will make sure your business is at the forefront of innovative technology.